 ■Verifying the Multicast Configuration (required)

 Clearing the Browser Cache

-To clear the browser cache in Mozilla FireFox, complete the following steps:
+To clear the browser cache in Mozilla FireFox:

 The Clear Recent History dialog box appears.

 Note: Or press Ctrl + Shift + Delete to open the Clear Recent History dialog box.

 2. In the “Time range to clear:” box, select Everything.